 But predicting erratic supply and demand is tough.
 No one has any idea what’s coming next.
 In 1950, a guy invented something called the Magic 8-Ball, but it didn’t work.
 Nothing worked.

 That is, until modern inventory forecasting.
 Today’s manufacturers, suppliers, and retailers rely on software to smooth the edges of uncertainty.
-Safety stock, buffer inventory, and anticipation inventory are all ways they do it.
+Safety stock, buffer inventory, and anticipation inventory are all ways they do it (see what is inventory).
+This is true in both B2B vs. B2C businesses.

 Will reading this post help you make informed decisions about the risks and rewards associated with holding extra stock?
 According to our Magic 8-Ball, signs point to yes.